Shippable/docs/sources/platform/tutorial/server/install-onebox.md

 Shippable Server EE comprises of the following -

 * Stateless micro services
-* Stateful Components - Database(Postgres), Secret Store and SCM.
+* Stateful Components - PostgreSQL, Secret Store and GitLab server.
 * Transient State Components - Redis and RabbitMQ
 * Shippable Server Installer and webapp (Admiral)

 This document describes the steps to install Shippable Server EE on a single server.
 This is useful for server installations that are not used very heavily because it reduces the resources required.
 For more information about the installer in general and other installation choices, see [admiral](/platform/tutorial/server/install/).

+## Pre-requisites

-## Requirements
+### Machine Requirements
-One instance with:
+Y
+ou will need a machine/VM with:

 - Ubuntu 14.04 LTS (Only Ubuntu 14.04 is supported at this time.)
 - Kernel 3.19 (or above)